ASSESSMENT & REVALUATION

 What If I Still Disagree With the Assessment?

 There are 3 steps available to all property owners, including the right to appeal in court.
 In the first 2 steps there is an opportunity to resolve your appraisal disagreement without hiring professional assistance.
-The 3 steps are: 1) An informal hearing held with the Assessor.
+The 3 steps are: 1) An informal hearing held with the Assessor or a representative.

 2) A formal hearing before the Board of Assessment Appeals.
 At these meetings legal counsel is not required.
 Any evidence you have that may affect your Assessment should be presented.
 The meeting dates of the Board of Assessment Appeals will be announced after the informal hearings are completed.
 3) The final step in the appeals process, should you disagree with the assessed value, is to appeal to the courts under section 12-117a of the Connecticut General Statutes (provided you made an appeal to the Board of Assessment Appeals.)